eriksjolund/podman-nginx-socket-activation/README.md

 # podman-nginx-socket-activation

 This is a demo showing that it is possible to run a socket-activated nginx container with rootless Podman.
-See also [Podman socket activation tutorial](https://github.com/containers/podman/blob/main/docs/tutorials/socket_activation.md).
+See also the [Podman socket activation tutorial](https://github.com/containers/podman/blob/main/docs/tutorials/socket_activation.md).

 1. Set the shell variable _port_ to the port number that you would like to use.
    ```